What is a Federal Maritime Commission bond?

 Ocean Freight Forwarders

-Responsible for organizing movement of international cargo
+Responsible for organizing the movement of international cargo

 - Handle shipments from the United States through common shipper carriers